 Martin Logan Sound Quality

 For Martin Logan, treble may work purer without experiencing timbral errors.
-Most audiophiles vouch for a pure electrostatic CLS model without a cone sub-woofer as ML fully incorporated from top to bottom part.
+Most audiophiles vouch for a pure electrostatic CLS model without a cone sub-woofer as ML is fully incorporated from top to bottom part.

 However, sometimes Martin Logan is finicky and can sound horrible if improper room placement is used or faulty equipment.

 You’ll find electrostatic and bass modules fail to work in unison.
-For Magnepan, the sound is not 100 percent perfect, but audio enthusiast prefers the sound balance and delivery more than ML.
+For Magnepan, the sound is not 100 percent perfect, but the audio enthusiast prefers the sound balance and delivery more than ML.

 Both speakers are great for any room setup.
-Their pricing differs slightly, but quality and design match.
+Their pricing differs slightly, but the quality and design match.

 You require a good amp for proper sound, whether using it for music, game, or movies.
 If you choose Martin Logan, try to balance the highs as they produce ear-piercing sound, while the lows require a decent sub to make it mellow.

 For Magnepan, the sound is not troublesome in any way but sometimes may sound more diffuse.
-Separating the two is not easy, but what counts is the audiophile’s preference from each brand and what they want to achieve.
+Separating the two is not easy, but what counts is the audiophile’s preference for each brand and what they want to achieve.
 Some choose ML or Maggies either for sound or features.